 Role Stress.
 This variable will be examined using a 16-item occupational stress questionnaire (Bhagat, Allie, & Ford, 1991).
 The scale includes components of role stress: role ambiguity; role overload; role conflict.
 Participants will ask to rate their feelings about each component of their current role, on a scale ranging from 1 (very small extent) to 7 (very great extent).

 Supervision.
-This variable aimed to measure effectiveness of supervision in social work by using a self-report questionnaire adapted by Lazar and Itzhaky (2000).
+This variable aimed to measure the effectiveness of supervision in social work by using a self-report questionnaire adapted by Lazar and Itzhaky (2000).
 It includes seven items relating to the impact of supervision on the supervisee.
 Responses are made using a 5-point Likert scale, ranging from 1 (very small extent) to 5 (very great extent).

 Perceived Social Support.
 This variable will be measured using a multidimensional scale developed by Zimet et al. (1988) which aims to investigate participants’ perceptions of the emotional and social support they have received.
 The scale consists of 12 items that examine support from three sources: (1) family, (2) friends, and (3) significant others.
 Participants will be asked to indicate the extent to which they agree with each statement, on a 7-point Likert scale ranging from 1 (very strongly disagree) to 7 (very strongly agree).